neargye-wg21/WG21/draft/constexpr_charconv_integral.md

 static_assert(to_int("foo") == std::nullopt);
 ```

+⚠️We do **not** propose `constexpr` for floating-point overloads, see design choices below.

 ### `constexpr std::format` and reflection

-In C++20 we adopted `constexpr std::string`, so we can already build strings at compile-time:
+In C++20 `constexpr std::string` was adopted, so we can already build strings at compile-time:

 ```cpp
 static_assert(std::string("Hello, ") + "world" + "!" == "Hello, world");